-You are cordially invited to attend the Annual Meeting of Shareholders of Cincinnati Financial Corporation, which will take place at 9:30 a.m. on Saturday, May 5, 2018, at the Cincinnati Art Museum, located in Eden Park, Cincinnati, Ohio.
+You are cordially invited to attend the Annual Meeting of Shareholders of Cincinnati Financial Corporation, which will take place at 9:30 a.m. on Saturday, April 27, 2019, at the Cincinnati Art Museum, located in Eden Park, Cincinnati, Ohio.
 The business to be conducted at the meeting includes:

 - 1. Electing 14 directors for one-year terms; - 2.
-Approving an amendment to the company's Code of Regulations to add proxy access provisions for director nominations; - 3.
-Approving the Cincinnati Financial Corporation Nonemployee Directors' Stock Plan of 2018; - 4.
-Voting on a nonbinding proposal to approve compensation for the company's named executive officers; - 5.
-Ratifying the selection of Deloitte & Touche LLP as the company's independent registered public accounting firm for 2018; - 6.
+Voting on a nonbinding proposal to approve compensation for the company's named executive officers; - 3.
+Ratifying the selection of Deloitte & Touche LLP as the company's independent registered public accounting firm for 2019; - 4.
 Transacting such other business as may properly come before the meeting.

-Shareholders of record at the close of business on March 7, 2018, are entitled to vote at the meeting.
+Shareholders of record at the close of business on February 28, 2019, are entitled to vote at the meeting.

 Whether or not you plan to attend the meeting, please cast your vote as promptly as possible.
 We encourage convenient online voting, which saves your company significant postage and processing costs.
 If you prefer, you may submit your vote by telephone or by mail.
-Detailed voting instructions can be found in the Frequently Asked Questions section on Page 77 of this proxy statement.
+Detailed voting instructions can be found in the Frequently Asked Questions section on Page 72 of this proxy statement.